 They won’t have to spend hours and hours manually compiling email lists, sending each and every message across hours and weeks, or even scheduling them.

-It shortens the sitting time of every employee where they have to wait for the actions or triggers when an email needs to be sent.
+It shortens the sitting time of every employee, and they have to wait for the actions or triggers when an email needs to be sent.